KhalidStonehouse2001/nc-games-board/README.md

 - MVC pattern
 - TDD: Using jest and supertest to test the applications functions thoroughly.
 - Error handling and handling incoming requests
-- Hosting Application with Heruko
+- Hosting Application with Heroku

 ## Try Out My API!